Sign-sensitivity of metabolic networks: which structures determine the sign of the responses: Discussion

 These kernels $v$, which we have named ECS kernel vectors, are the precise network structures encoding the signs of the responses, in the sense explained in Section \ref{SRMR}.
 Note that, for any matrix with 1-dim kernel, the support, i.e. nonzero entries, of any nontrivial kernel vector is uniquely defined.
 This implies, trivially, that the support of such kernel vectors does not properly contain the support of any other kernel vector.
 Such property defines what in literature has been named \emph{elementary} kernel vectors, mathematically studied by Rockafellar \cite{Rock69}.
 Note also that to each ECS vector $v$ we can naturally associate a unique kernel vector $v^S \in \mathbb{R}^N$ of the full stoichiometric matrix $S$ by considering

 In this sense, ECS vectors are in particular special \emph{elementary kernel vectors} of the stoichiometric matrix $S$.
 Interestingly, the importance of elementary kernel vectors of the stoichiometric matrix in metabolic networks has already been noted.
-Important concepts as \emph{elementary flux modes} \cite{SchHil94} and \emph{elementary flux vectors} \cite{Kl17} have arisen in a different metabolic context from the one treated in the present paper, with connections yet to be investigated in detail.\\ In this paper we have not addressed computational issues related to computing such ECS kernel vectors.
-Let us just point out that an algorithm considering each Child Selection $\mathbf{J}$ and each reaction $j^* \not \in \mathbf{J}$ may not be the most efficient.
-In fact, as we found in Example \ref{Signtrans}, \eqref{smk}, to different Child Selections $\mathbf{J}_1, \mathbf{J}_2$, and a reaction $j^* \not \in \mathbf{J}_1, \mathbf{J}_2$, may correspond the \emph{same} single ECS kernel vector.
+Important concepts as \emph{elementary flux modes} \cite{SchHil94} and \emph{elementary flux vectors} \cite{Kl17} have arisen in a different metabolic context from the one treated in the present paper, with connections yet to be investigated in detail.\\ In this paper we have not addressed computational issues related to computing such ECS kernel vectors. {The number of Child Selections $n_\mathbf{J}$ can be estimated:

+where $n_{J(m)}$ is the number of reactions $j$ of which $m$ is an input metabolite.
+The inequality is due to the injectivity assumption in Definition \ref{CSDEF}, and the equality is thus obtained only if no two metabolites $m_1$ and $m_2$ are input of a same reaction $j$; that is, each reaction in the network possesses only one metabolite input, e.g. in monomolecular networks.
+In particular, $n_\mathbf{J}$ grows exponentially with the number of the metabolites $m$.
+However,} an algorithm considering each Child Selection $\mathbf{J}$ and each reaction $j^* \not \in \mathbf{J}$ may not be the most efficient.
+In fact, as we found in Example \ref{Signtrans}, \eqref{smk}, to {two} different Child Selections $\mathbf{J}_1, \mathbf{J}_2$, and a reaction $j^* \not \in \mathbf{J}_1, \mathbf{J}_2$, may correspond the \emph{same} single ECS kernel vector.
 In other words, there may be much fewer ECS kernel vectors than Extended Child Selections.
 An efficient computing algorithm would be of great help in making the results of the present paper more operative for daily analysis on real biological networks.\\